sarasaanvi/p4/readme.md

 Basically there are three different type of users for Report360 application:
 ###Administrator User
 An Administrator is responsible to add/edit/delete  student and Teacher data.
+Admin are super user and have full privilege on school database.
-At the time of admission, the school admin will add new student to database and create the username(which will be the student enrolment no).
-Admin have full previllage access to database.
+	For Student :At the time of admission, the school admin will add new student to database and send the username(which will be the student's enrolment no).
+	For Teacher :At time of joining admin will add a new teacher to database and send the username(which will be the teacher's Employee ID).

 ###Student/Parents User
 Students and Parents have just the read privilege to database.
 They are not allow edit or delete any data.
 ###Teacher User
 Teacher also have read access to database but for few table he can edit/add/delete data e.g Adding daily attendance and grades for various exams and assignments.

 	For student and Teacher user, first time they need to activate their account and set password for their account.
 Once account has been activated, they can login to the application.

 ###Try out yourself
 Till now I have complicated the Teacher part of the application and will present it for grading for P4 grading.